lyz-code/blue-book/docs/time_management_abstraction_levels.md

 ## Area

-Model a group of projects and actions that follow the same interest, roles or accountabilities.
-These are not things to finish but rather to use as criteria for analyzing, defining a specific aspect of your life and to prioritize the projects to reach a higher outcome.
+Model a group of projects that follow the same interest, roles or accountabilities.
+These are not things to finish but rather to use as criteria for analyzing, defining a specific aspect of your life and to prioritize its projects to reach a higher outcome.
 We'll use areas to maintain balance and sustainability on our responsibilities as we operate in the world.
+Areas' titles don't contain verbs as they don't model actions.
+An example of areas can be *health*, *travels* or *economy*.

 I use specific orgmode files with the next structure: